-The level of portfolio activity was higher than in recent years, driven largely by M&A. Disposals netted £45.5m (excluding distributions from unquoted investments) representing c.29% of the weighted average NAV.
-In addition, £0.6m of distributions were received from unquoted investments and £42.3m of purchases were made, representing 27% of the weighted average NAV.
+Turnover was low also in line with our investment philosophy.
+Disposals netted £35.8m (excluding distributions from unquoted investments) representing 22% of the weighted average NAV.
+In addition, £0.3m of net distributions were received from unquoted investments.
+Purchases of £28.5m were made, representing 17% of the weighted average NAV.